raghavgupta0296/eminemWithin/README.md

 # Rap-Generation
-Rap generation using word2vec and LSTM
+char-by-char generation of rap lyrics using LSTM and CMU pronunciation dictionary.
+Trained on Eminem and Dr. Dre lyrics.

 (Ongoing Project)